 - Some illnesses and conditions can contribute to FHP too - such as arthritis or bone degeneration.

 There are plenty of other causes of this unsightly condition, but these are the most common.
-Being aware of your risk of developing FHP is important because you can work on your posture preventatively and mitigate your chances of developing it in the first place.
-However, if you're here reading our guide on how to fix forward head posture it may be too late for prevention.
-With that said, let's address the main question you probably have: can neck exercises really help correct forward head posture?
+Being aware of your risk to developing FHP is important, because you can work on your posture preventatively and mitigate your chances of developing it in the first place.

-Not only will you be able to bring your neck back into proper alignment through neck training.
-But, you’ll actively strengthen the neck muscles which optimizes other aspects of your physical health.
+Not only will you be able to bring your neck back into proper alignment through these exercises and stretches, you’ll actively strengthen it which optimizes other aspects of your physical health.
 You’ll decrease pain & tension, headaches, and risk of neck injury/concussions while simultaneously increasing your range of motion!
-All things considered, training those neck muscles is a great idea.
 So, let’s share some of our favorites.

-The Best Neck Posture Exercises To Fix Forward Head Position
+The Best Neck Posture Exercises For Forward Head Condition

 What Equipment Do I Need To Perform Neck Posture Exercises?

 This one movement will be a staple in your battle against forward head posture.
-From there, you can round out your training with the following forward head posture exercises.
+From there, you can compliment your training with the following neck posture exercises.

 Using these exercises, you’ll find yourself regaining the posture you once had.
 You’ll find that not only do you look healthier, you feel healthier - and that’s what really matters!